SELECTED BRONZES

 Size: 32 ⅜ x 19 ½ x 21 inches

 Rodin did many studies to explore the character and pose of each burgher before deciding on the details of the final monument.
-Among these were head studies, focusing on the depth of emotion reflected by their faces.
+Among these were head studies, focusing on depth of emotion as reflected in the faces.
 The Monumental Head of Pierre de Wiessant is an enlarged version of the final head study of this burgher, one of the two youngest.
-Rodin was interested in the depiction of youth in the face of death.
+Rodin was clearly interested in the depiction of youth in the face of death.

 In 1891 Rodin was commissioned by the Societé des Gens de Lettres (Society of Men of Letters) to create a monument to Honoré de Balzac (1799-1850), one of France's most influential and beloved writers.
 For the next seven years Rodin struggled to find a way to portray Balzac that would be accurate physically and would also symbolize the writer's creative genius.
 Balzac had been dead for forty years, so Rodin also faced the challenge of creating a likeness of a man he had never seen.
 He consulted photographs, a medium in its infancy in Balzac’s time, and did other research.
 For instance, he ordered a suit from Balzac's tailor in the writer’s measurements in order to visualize his considerable size and girth.